Examiner not sure what ultimately caused Fargo woman’s death

 - Debunking 5 viral rumors about Christine Blasey Ford, Kavanaugh’s accuser

-Prosecutors say Hoehn came upon a bloody scene with Crews and Greywind.
-They say he put a rope around Greywind’s neck and tightened it.
+But prosecutors said in opening statements that when Crews told Hoehn she wasn’t sure if Greywind was dead, he put a rope around Greywind’s neck and tightened it.

+Forensic pathologist Dr. Brad Randall, testifying for the defense, said he agreed “in large part” with Froloff’s findings.
+He added that it was “more than likely” that Greywind would have died from blood loss in less than 30 minutes.

+Crews and Greywind had been friends, and Greywind had texted her mother shortly before she disappeared to say she was going to Crews’ apartment.
+After Greywind was reported missing, police searched Hoehn and Crews’ apartment three times in six days.